andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/more.md

 ### Favorites

-Allow to add restaurants to favorites from Catalog and Details.
-Show the list under Favorites tab:
+Allow users to add restaurants from *Catalog* and *Details* to favorites.
+Show the list on the *Favorites* tab:

 <iframe height="690" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, More, step 2" src="//codepen.io/andgordy/embed/KYeGEZ/?height=690&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/KYeGEZ/'>Interaction basics—Course project, More, step 2</a> by And Gordy
   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Turn Favorites buttons in Catalog into switches that change the Boolean value of `isFav` variable to the opposite one:
+Turn the *Favorites* buttons on the *Catalog* tab into switches that change the value of `isFav` boolean variable to the opposite one:

 ```html {5}
 <div v-for="(rest, i) in restaurants">